Find out what happens to your credit card interest rate when the 0% p.a. introductory purchase period ends.

 Balance Transfer Offers

-Credit card stoozing is not for is not for everyone, so another option is to take advantage of a balance transfer deal.
+If 0% purchase rate offers don’t seem right when you need to make your purchases, another option is to take advantage of a balance transfer deal.
 Transferring an existing balance to another card can relieve the pressure of additional payments on interest charges.
 Ideally you would like to define your objective early, if the objective is to relieve you of the interest repayments so that you are able to repay more of your debts then an option may be a balance transfer.